iip-ecosphere/platform/platform/examples/examples.hm22/README.md

 Source code for the IIP-Ecosphere "Hannover Messe 2022" (HM'22) demonstrator and the extended version to be shown at the exhibition of the "Tage der digitalen Technologien", Berlin (TddT'22).

+## Project Structure

+This example consists of the
+- Code of the services
+  - Java: `src/main/java/de/iip_ecosphere/platform/examples/hm22`
+  - Python: `src/main/python/services`
+  - Robot movement via ROS: `src/main/python/robot`
+- Extensions of the productive services for mocking (for automated integration must not be in testing code)
+  - Java: `src/main/java/de/iip_ecosphere/platform/examples/hm22/mock`
+  - Python: `src/main/python/servicesMock`
+- Example-specific assembly descriptors in `src/main/assembly`
+- Custom docker container setup in `src/main/docker`
+- IVML model `src/test/easy` (including the currently separated platform setup)
+- Java Testing `src/test/java`
+- Documentation and deployment plans: `docs`.
+There, you can find a picture of the physical setup, a wiring diagram as well as a service interconnection diagram in [Overview.pdf](docs/Overview.pptx).

+A video of a run-though can be found at [youtube](https://youtu.be/36Xtw1L2XkQ).

+## Building

 For all Maven executions, please ensure that the Maven platformDependencies are installed (see [install](https://github.com/iip-ecosphere/platform/tree/main/platform/tools/Install)).
 Maven commands may run into trouble under Powershell.
 Use a JDK 8 - 13, generation does not run, e.g., on JDK 17.
 Instantiation process:

 - `mvn -P EasyGen generate-sources` downloads and unpacks the actual sources of the configuration model/the instantiation process.
 Use `-P` to obtain the most recent snapshot.
 If already build, a short build as described below shall be sufficient.